 - There are no updates, only full rebuilding of the table is performed.

 Oh yes, you will, of course, need to use SQL to build queries.
-But there are no restrictions on the number of metrics and the structure of reports.
+However, there are no restrictions on the number of metrics and the structure of reports.
 In addition, all the data you get is complete and unsampled.

-- You don’t need to worry about the indexes in the database or about the space available on servers.
+- You don’t need to worry about the indexes in the database or about the space available on the servers.

 - You can create reports of any structure.